nizuma666/CRUD-React-Tailwind/README.md

 There are 2 options to register: as a recruiter or a worker.
 ![landing-page-desktop](public/doc-peworld/register-worker.png)
 ### 5. Find Worker
 This page is used to view worker information.
+There is a search and name filter feature that can be used to help find workers.
 ![landing-page-desktop](public/doc-peworld/find-worker-after-login.png)
 ### 6. Profile Worker From a Recruiter Perspective
 Worker profile page as seen by the recruiter.
+Recruiters can see all skills, portfolios, and experiences of the worker and hire by clicking the hire button.
 ![landing-page-desktop](public/doc-peworld/worker-profile-in-recuiter-accesss.png)
 ### 7. Hire
 Page for recruiters to hire workers.
+This page contains a form to send a hiring message to the selected worker.
 ![landing-page-desktop](public/doc-peworld/send-hire.png)
 ### 8. Profile Recruiter
 Recruiter profile page.
+This page contains company information from the recruiter and there is an option to edit the profile.
 ![landing-page-desktop](public/doc-peworld/profile-recruiter.png)
 ### 9. Profile Worker
 Worker profile page.
+This page contains information about the worker with options to edit experience, portfolio, and profile, as well as delete a portfolio or experience.
 ![landing-page-desktop](public/doc-peworld/profile-worker.png)
 ### 10. Chat
 Page to view hire messages.
+This page contains hire messages sent by recruiters to the targeted workers.
 ![landing-page-desktop](public/doc-peworld/receive-hire-message-in-worker-access.png)

 ## Visit